olivialzx/contoso-retail-azure-webapp/README.md

   +---- Performance recommendations

 RESOURCE ORGANIZATION

-Resource Groups were used to logically organize the Azure environment.
+Resource Groups were used to logically organize the Azure environment. rg-contoso-network

-rg-contoso-compute
+Used for: VNet, subnets, NSGs, route tables, Azure Bastion, public IPs.

+rg-contoso-app

+Used for: App Service, App Service Plan, VM, Application Gateway / Load Balancer.

+rg-contoso-data

+Used for: Azure SQL Database, SQL Server, Storage Account, Blob containers.

+rg-contoso-security

-Used for compute and application-related resources.
+Used for: Key Vault, Defender for Cloud and security-related resources.

-contoso-data

-Used for data-related resources including Azure SQL.
+rg-contoso-monitoring

+Used for: Log Analytics Workspace, Application Insights, Azure Monitor alerts, Action Groups and dashboards.

 NETWORKING